Minimax optimality of permutation tests: Background

 Given the quantile $c_{1-\alpha,n}$, the permutation test rejects the null hypothesis when $T_n > c_{1-\alpha,n}$.
 This choice of the critical value provides finite-sample type I error control under the permutation-invariant assumption (or exchangeability).
 In more detail, the distribution of $\mathcal{X}_n$ is said to be permutation invariant if $\mathcal{X}_n$ and $\mathcal{X}_n^{\pi}$ have the same distribution whenever the null hypothesis is true.
 This permutation-invariance holds for two-sample and independence testing problems.
 When permutation-invariance holds, it is well-known that the permutation test $\ind(T_n > c_{1-\alpha,n} )$ has level $\alpha$, and by randomizing the test function we can also ensure it has size $\alpha$~\citep[see e.g.][]{hoeffding1952large,lehmann2006testing,hemerik2018exact}.

 1em

 \begin{remark}[Computational aspects] \normalfont Exact calculation of the critical value~(\ref{Eq: permutation critical value}) is computationally prohibitive except for small sample sizes.
-Therefore it is common practice to use Monte-Carlo simulations to approximate the critical value~\citep[e.g.][]{romano2005exact}.
-We note that this approximation error can be made arbitrary small by taking a sufficiently large number of Monte-Carlo samples.
-This argument may be formally justified using the Dvoretzky-Kiefer-Wolfowitz inequality~\citep{dvoretzky1956asymptotic}.
-Hence, while we focus on the exact permutation procedure, all of our results can be extended, in a straightforward manner, to its Monte-Carlo counterpart with a sufficiently large number of Monte-Carlo samples. \end{remark}
+Therefore it is common practice to use Monte Carlo simulations to approximate the critical value~\citep[e.g.][]{romano2005exact}.
+We note that this approximation error can be made arbitrary small by taking a sufficiently large number of Monte Carlo samples.
+We make this argument more rigorous in Appendix~\ref{Section: Monte Carlo-based permutation tests} and show that our master theorem for the permutation test (Lemma~\ref{Lemma: Two Moments Method}) also holds for its Monte Carlo counterpart as long as the number of Monte Carlo samples is greater than some constant that only depends on the pre-specified error rates $\alpha$ and $\beta$. \end{remark}